dubiefe/DB_Assignment4/README.md

 Therefore we made the functions:
   - getConnectionHops
-  - ???
+  - getConnectionWithMessages

 The first one aims at finding links between two users depending on the connections they already have.
-The idea is to make hops from ine user to another to connect two users.
+The idea is to make hops from one user to another to connect two users.

-The second one aims at ???
+The second one aims at obtaining hops between two users if they have more than a specified amount of messages, connecting these indirectly through a third user.

-## Issues & Exceptions